 - Low-Grade DIY Ceramic Coatings: There are some cheap products in this industry.
 They are usually marketed with bad claims, such as ‘lasting forever’ or having 10H hardness (which doesn’t exist).
 The longevity of these products usually does not last more than a year.

 DIY Ceramic Coating Maintenance

 The recommended maintenance for a DIY ceramic coating is minimal.
-Just wash your car every two weeks (using the two-bucket method as we talk about in this article) to keep your car looking clean and shiny.
+Just wash your car every two weeks (using the two-bucket wash method) to keep your car looking clean and shiny.
 By removing the dirt and debris, you’ll also extend the life expectancy of the ceramic coating.

 How to Understand Ceramic Coating Product Features and Terminology